-Owners or operators of critical assets are privately notified and consulted in the case that their assets are declared a 'system of national significance' (SoNS).
+Organisations with existing Critical Infrastructure assets will need to have a written CIRMP by 17 August 2023 privately notified and consulted in the case that their assets are declared a 'system of national significance' (SoNS).
 For these assets, a set of 'enhanced cyber obligations' can be requested, such as: providing incident response plans, participating in cyber security exercises, sharing vulnerability assessments, and providing additional access to system information.